morteeee/ICT2214-WebSec-Project/README.md

 # Bot Arena Game

-A browser-based bot detection game where users interact by clicking buttons.
+A browser-based bot detection game where bots interact by clicking buttons.
 Built using HTML, CSS, JavaScript, and Python (Flask).

 ## Features
 - Focuses on clicked-based activities with a simple button-clicking game approach.